-What is the risk that there will be no due-diligence on their technical-and-financial capacities and past lawful compliance?
-PP10 And PP11 Likelihood Score: 4.6 Reason(s) Opportunity: 5 Opportunity is very high because ther to conduct due-diligence on the financial resource and records of law the opportunity to falsify details or declarations at face value. applicant's technical capacity, wful compliance 172 .
+What is the risk that there will be no due-diligence on their technical-and-finance capacities and past lawful compliance?
+PP10 And PP11 Likelihood Score: 4.6 ikelihood Score: 4.6 Reason(s) Opportunity: 5 Opportunity is very high because the to conduct due-diligence on the financial resource and records of la the opportunity to falsify details or declarations at face value. applicant's technical capacity, wful compliance 172 .
 This creates profile and employee detail based o Based on the interview with MME officials, MME will check the company profile and employee detail based on its internal data base.
 No due diligence with external information are conducted 173 .
-Accountability is very low because: Accountability: 5 There is no administrative accountability as there is no requirement from regulatory framework.
+Accountability: 5 Accountability is very low because: Accountability is very low because: There is no administrative accountability as there is no requirement from regulatory framework.
 The evaluation panel will not be willing to carry out the due diligence checks on the applicant.
+There is no evidence of social accour are not involved in this process.
 There is no evidence of social accountability as civil society and media are not involved in this process.
-Integrity: 3 Integrity of MME and DMEM staff(s) is medium.
-(See Risk 2: PD17) Impact Score: 3.6 Reason(s) Scale: 4 Scale of malpractice is large because on their own judgment to validate the without the support of the due dilige multiple times in the future. technical and financial capacities Consequence: 5 Consequence of impact is very large false information will be unlikely to c expenditure, social, and environment c is granted license, there will be severe of social, and environment. omply with requirements on their bligations.
+Integrity: 3 Integrity of MME and DMEM staff(s) is s medium.
+(See Risk 2: PD17) Impact Score: 3.6 Reason(s) Scale: 4 Scale of malpractice is large because on their own judgment to validate the without the support of the due dilige multiple times in the future. technical and financial capacities Consequence: 5 Consequence of impact is very large false information will be unlikely to o expenditure, social, and environment o is granted license, there will be severe social, and environment. omply with requirements on their obligations.
 If this type of company Duration: 2 Duration of impact is short because problem at the beginning of license pe upon MME reviews of their activities cancelled if they do not comply with li eriod.
 The impact will be mitigated and license.
 Their license will be Assessment Likelihood x Impact = 4.6 x 3.6 Total score e: 17